rmorshea/slidedown/README.md

 by adding an HTML element into your markup with an attribute of the form `data-idom="your_script.py"` where `your_script.py` should be placed in the same directory that `slidedown` was invoked and must contains a function `Main()` that returns an IDOM element or a VDOM dict.
+All other `data-` attributes will be interpreted as parameters to pass to `Main()`.

 # IDOM in Slidedown Example